daywiss/rethink-table/README.md

 ### Init.advanced(connectionOptions,advancedSchemas)
 Advanced schemas are functions which take in a connection object and have the schema definition contained.
+Function will also take an array of advancedSchemas.

 See the example-users.js file for details on the advanced pattern.
 Returns an object keyed by the table names given to each schema.